Rocket-propelled grenade: First shaped charge, portable weapons

 The RPG has its roots in the 20th century with the early development of the explosive shaped charge, in which the explosive is made with a conical hollow, which concentrates its power on the impact point.
-Before the adoption of the shaped charge, anti-tank guns and tank guns relied primarily on kinetic energy of metal shells to defeat armor.
+Before the adoption of the shaped charge, anti-tank guns and tank guns relied primarily on kinetic energy of metal projectiles to defeat armor.
 Soldier-carried anti-tank rifles such as the Boys anti-tank rifle could be used against lightly-armored tankettes and light armored vehicles.
 However, as tank armor increased in thickness and effectiveness, the anti-tank guns needed to defeat them became increasingly heavy, cumbersome and expensive.
 During WW II, as tank armor got thicker, larger calibre anti-tank guns were developed to defeat this thicker armor.

-While larger anti-tank guns were more effective, the weight of these anti-tank guns meant that they increasingly were mounted on wheeled, towed platforms.
+While larger anti-tank guns were more effective, their weight meant that they increasingly were mounted on wheeled, towed platforms.
 This meant that if the infantry was on foot, they might not have access to these wheeled, vehicle-towed anti-tank guns.
 This led to situations where infantry could find themselves defenseless against tanks and unable to attack tanks.
-Armies found that they needed to give infantry a human-portable (i.e., can be carried by one soldier) weapon to defeat enemy armor when no wheeled anti-tank guns were available, since anti tank rifles were no longer effective.
+Armies found that they needed to give infantry a human-portable (i.e., carried by one soldier) weapon to defeat enemy armor when no wheeled anti-tank guns were available, since anti-tank rifles were no longer effective.
 Initial attempts to put such weapons in the hands of the infantry resulted in weapons like the Soviet RPG-40 "blast effect" hand grenade (where "RPG" stood for ruchnaya protivotankovaya granata, meaning hand-held anti-tank grenade).
 However, being hand thrown weapons, they still had to be deployed at suicidally close range to be effective.
 What was needed was a means of delivering the shaped charge warhead from a distance.
-Different approaches to this goal would lead to the anti-tank spigot mortar, the recoilless rifle, and, from the development of practical rocketry, the rocket propelled grenade.
+Different approaches to this goal would lead to the anti-tank spigot mortar, the recoilless rifle, and, from the development of practical rocketry, the RPG.